 Creative Placemaking

 We see ourselves as storytellers and creative place-makers.
-We have successfully created a collection of community-integrated works across the Southern United States over the past six years, with a focus on smaller towns, rural areas, and communities where art may not already be abundant.
+We have successfully created a collection of community-integrated works across the Southern United States over the past decade, with a focus on smaller towns, rural areas, and communities where art may not already be abundant.
 No matter where we’re creating — from urban to rural settings, it’s most important to us that through our marriage of words and visuals, anyone can find themselves in the story.
-For us, “it’s all for connection!”

 The Human Story